SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: SituFont System Design and Implementation

 \subsection{SituFont System Design Overview}

-The core components of SituFont include the ML Training Pipeline, the Label Tree of Reading Scenario, and the Human-AI Loop Workflow.
-Each of these modules plays a key role in the system’s font adaptation and effectiveness.
+SituFont's core components include the ML Training Pipeline, the Label Tree of Reading Scenario, and the Human-AI loop Workflow.
+Each module plays a key role in the system’s font adaptation and effectiveness.